amirylm/lockfree/README.md

 * [x] Reactor - lock-free reactor that provides thread-safe, non-blocking, asynchronous event processing. \
 It uses a demultiplexer that is based on lock-free queues for events and control messages.
+* [x] Pool Wrapper - wraps a function that is using some pooled resource.

 ## Usage